SteeltoeOSS/Documentation/api/v3/stream/rabbit-binder.md

 **anonymousGroupPrefix**
 When the binding has no `group` setting, an anonymous, auto-delete queue is bound to the destination exchange.
-The default naming stragegy for such queues results in a queue named `anonymous.<base64 representation of a UUID>`.
+The default naming strategy for such queues results in a queue named `anonymous.<base64 representation of a UUID>`.
 Set this property to change the prefix to something other than the default.

   Default: `anonymous.`.